jinheehanaaa/2D-Game-Engine-Clone-Windows-/NOTE/note-taking/003_Game_Loop.md

 <details>
   <summary>New & Delete</summary>

+# Objective
+- Learn more about new & delete
+- 3.17

 # What is happening inside new & delete?
 - new => Memory allocation (malloc) & Initialization (constructor)
 - delete => Deinitialization (destructor) & Deallocation (free)